Become an AYM

 How to apply

 We pride ourselves on our distinctive audition process which reflects our open-minded ethos – it’s not an exam and we’re very friendly!
-Our two-stage audition process is led by AYM staff with support from professional musicians, expert accompanists and AYM Alumni, who have all been involved in auditions themselves and know what makes a positive experience.
+Auditions are led by AYM staff with support from professional musicians, expert accompanists and AYM Alumni, who have all been involved in auditions themselves and know what makes a positive experience.

-Preliminary auditions will last for approximately half an hour and are designed to give you time to showcase your potential.
-Successful applicants will be invited to Snape on either 1st or 2nd May to meet us.
+Auditions will last for approximately half an hour and are designed to give you time to showcase your potential.
+Successful applicants will be invited to Snape during April/May to meet us.

 Instrumentalists and vocalists should prepare: